FelipeFcosta/Best-Movies/README.md

 <br>

-You can click in a movie and the app will show you more details about it.
+Click on a movie and the app will show you more details about it.

 <p align="center">
   <img src="/.github/images/movie.png" width="250" />
 </p>

-* ppp uses Architecture Components such as the ViewModel, LiveData and Data binding.
+* app uses Architecture Components such as the ViewModel, LiveData and Data binding.
 * Retrofit was used to make the requests

 In case of a connection error, try again: